Please ensure Javascript is enabled for purposes of website accessibility Challenge

 Challenge

-View the movie below and then proceed to the Initial Thoughts section (time: 3:06).
+Review the movie below and then proceed to the Initial Thoughts section (time: 2:53).

 Transcript: Challenge

-For the seven years Mr. Longoria has taught special education at Central High School, he has seen many students make the transition to employment or further education.
-He always believed himself to be somebody who did student-centered planning just by having some of his students attend their individualized education program or IEP meetings.
-Recently, however, Mr. Longoria attended a training on student-centered transition planning, and he now recognizes his belief as a common misconception.
-He has become convinced that, with assistance, some of his students could take on a more prominent role in their IEP meetings and the overall planning process.
+For the past seven years, Mr. Longoria has been a special education teacher at Central High School.
+During that time, he has seen many students make the transition to employment or further education.
+He has always invited his students to attend their IEP meetings and encouraged them to participate if they wanted to.
+Recently, however, Mr. Longoria attended a training on person-centered transition planning and now recognizes the importance of students being involved in planning their own futures.
+He is convinced that, with assistance, some of his students could take on a more prominent role in their IEP meetings and the overall planning process.

 This said, Mr. Longoria is a bit skeptical that all of his students could handle this added responsibility.
-In particular, he wonders about two of his students, Donzaleigh and Jeremy.
+In particular, he wonders about two of his students, Nia and Jeremy.

-Donzaleigh is an eleventh grader with a mild learning disability in reading and an articulation disorder.
-She has strong math and organizational skills and wants to be a fashion designer when she leaves school.
-Mr. Longoria knows that Donzaleigh does not like to initiate conversation or talk in front of groups because of her articulation disorder.
-Because of this, he anticipates that she would find addressing a group of adults in her IEP meeting an uncomfortable experience.
+Nia is an eleventh grader with dyslexia and a speech impairment.
+She has strong math and organizational skills and wants to attend college and pursue a career in fashion design.
+Currently, Nia works at a fabric store after school, an experience she believes might help her learn more about fashion design.
+Mr. Longoria knows that Nia does not like to initiate conversation or talk in front of groups because of her speech differences.
+Because of this, he assumes that she would not be comfortable addressing a group of adults in her IEP meeting.

 Print Friendly, PDF & Email